Kernix13/markdown-cheatsheet/README.md

 <a name="top_anchor"></a>

 One way to make an anchor link for different sections of your document is to use an empty `<a>` tag with a name attribute equal to the link value.
 For example, the block below shows an attribute of `name="top_anchor"` but further down the page is a link with text of `Back to Top`.
-Search fr that and you will see what I mean.
+Search for that and you will see what I mean.
+By the way, the empty `<a>` is in the markdown above this paragraph.

 ```html
 <a name="top_anchor"></a>